xmarshka/SVMV/README.md

 ![Rendered "Damaged Helmet" model](screenshots/helmet_full.PNG)
 ![Rendered "Corset" model](screenshots/corset_full.PNG)

-The application allows the user to load glTF file containing models intended for PBR and see the rendered model lit by a monochrome ambient light and three orbiting point lights.
+The application allows the user to load glTF files containing models intended for physically based rendering and see the rendered model lit by a monochrome ambient light and three orbiting point lights.

 The shading model of the renderer adheres to the [glTF 2.0 specification](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html) and is based on the metallic-roughness model.
 Based on the Cook-Torrance model, its components are: